Akshayparihar07/Python_Projects/Weather Conditions fetcher/README.md

 # Weather Data Fetcher

-This mini project fetches weather data from the OpenWeatherMap API and displays it in a terminal.
+This mini project fetches weather data such as Temperature and weather conditions from the OpenWeatherMap API and displays it in a terminal.

 ## Requirements